 No matter the individual, everyone has a specific interest or hobby.
 But sometimes it can be difficult to think of the right activity-oriented gifts and goodies to deck out their stocking.
-For the hunter or sportsman on your shopping list, this Pro Tips gift guide is a great way to get them those little odds and ends that not only make for fantastic presents, but are extremely useful in the woods or marsh.
+For the hunter or sportsman on your shopping list, this Pro Tips gift guide is a great way to get gift ideas for hunters that can be extremely useful in the woods or marsh.
+Discover

 Small apparel items like a camouflage beanie, facemask, neck gaiter and hunting gloves make for a solid starting point.
 Throw in a pair of hunting socks and other baselayer apparel to keep your sportsman warm in the field.